krakenjs/grabthar/README.md

 ## Deploying

-By default `do-it-live` will use the current `latest` tag of your chosen module, from npm.
+By default `grabthar` will use the current `latest` tag of your chosen module, from npm.

 So, to deploy and activate new code, just: